y9c/pseudoU-BIDseq/docs/Step-by-step-instruction.md

 {: .fs-9 }
 <!-- prettier-ignore-end -->

-## define settings in configure file
+## Define settings in configure file

 > Important parameters of the `data.yaml` file.